 Consider the weather

-Such changes will not seriously affect your gardening efforts.
+Such changes will not seriously affect your gardening efforts and reduce the size of your produce.
 It will help you become flexible, especially relating to complementary gardening.

 You can plant herbs with scented leaves throughout your plot to repel insects.
 For instance, you can use sage to repel cabbage moths, while French Marigolds are perfect when grown with tomatoes since their strong scents repel aphids.
 They also look quite pretty.